 Favorite thing about the NOVEL NEIGHBOR: putting books in the hands of your children.

-Amanda, events coordinator
+Amanda, programming & events coordinator

 Favorite thing about the NOVEL NEIGHBOR: I literally have my dream job – fantastic coworkers, great customers and the chance to help my community by providing engaging and creative events.

 Alicia, retail manager

 Favorite Books: The Nightingale by Kristin Hannah, Big Stone Gap by Adriana Trigiani, Gone with the Wind by Margaret Mitchell, The Help by Kathryn Stockett, The Language of Flowers by Vanessa Diffenbaugh, The Devil Wears Prada by Lauren Weisberger, The Life Intended by Kristin Harmel, Eligible by Curtis Sittenfeld, Little Beach Street Bakery by Jenny Colgan, Long Man by Amy Greene, Happiness for Beginners by Katherine Center, (I could go on…)